Axion Clouds around Neutron Stars: Axion clouds

 Here, the means and standard deviations have been obtained by performing fits to the observed pulsar population, and are given by $\mu_p=0.22$, $\sigma_p = 0.42$\footnote{Note that the distribution of the period is restricted to the positive definite domain, and the misalignment angle $\chi$ is restricted to be between $0$ and $90$ degrees (pulsar evolution proceeds identically regardless of whether the projection of the magnetic axis onto the rotational axis is positive or negative).}, $\mu_B = 13.2$, and $\sigma_B = 0.62$.
 The initial conditions for the ten neutron stars in our sample are obtained via random draws from Eqs.~\ref{eq:spindown}--\ref{eq:spindown_chi}; the properties of each neutron star at birth are presented in the first columns of Table~\ref{tab:pulsars}.

 For active neutron stars, the rate of spin-down is determined by a combination of dipole radiation and plasma effects (see \eg~\cite{Spitkovsky2006,Philippov2014}).
-The evolution of the rotational period and alignment angle are given by
+The evolution of the rotational period and misalignment angle are given by